BasilMohamed03/Todo-List-nodejs/README.md

-# DevOps Internship Assessment: CI/CD with Kubernetes and ArgoCD
+# CI/CD with Kubernetes and ArgoCD
-This repository contains the complete solution for the DevOps Internship Assessment, including the bonus part.
-It demonstrates a full CI/CD pipeline for a Node.js To-Do List application, deploying it to a Kubernetes cluster using GitOps principles with ArgoCD.
+This project demonstrates a full CI/CD pipeline for a Node.js To-Do List application, deploying it to a Kubernetes cluster using GitOps principles with ArgoCD, (This project is part of Fortstak Assessment).

-# Table of Contents
+## Table of Contents
 1. Project Overview
 2. Architecture
 3. Assumptions and Key Decisions

-4. Building The App
+4. Building The App:

-   Part 1: CI Pipeline with GitHub Actions
+   * Part 1: CI Pipeline with GitHub Actions

-   Part 2: VM Configuration with Ansible
+   * Part 2: VM Configuration with Ansible

-   Part 3 & 4 : Kubernetes & ArgoCD Deployment
+   * Part 3 & 4 : Kubernetes & ArgoCD Deployment
 5. Accessing the Application
 6. Troubleshooting Journey

-# 1. Project Overview
+## 1. Project Overview
 This project automates the deployment of a Node.js To-Do List application.
 The key objectives achieved are:

 Continuous Integration (CI): Automatically build a Docker image of the application on every push to the master branch and push it to a private container registry (GHCR).